-Screening and Treatment, free glasses and medications were also given to those with minor eye problems, while about 16 people suspected to be suffering from Glaucoma were referred ether to the UBTH or Delta State University Teaching Hospital, (DELSUTH) Oghara for further medical examinations.
+Screening and Treatment, free glasses, and medications were also given to those with minor eye problems, while about 16 people suspected to be suffering from Glaucoma were referred ether to the UBTH or Delta State University Teaching Hospital, (DELSUTH) Oghara for further medical examinations.

-The team also screened and treated people suffering from Diabetes and Hypertension, drugs were given and they were also referred to general hospital for further medical attention.
+The team also screened and treated people suffering from Diabetes and Hypertension, drugs were given and they were also referred to a general hospital for further medical attention.

 On his part, the President and Chief Executive Officer of the foundation, Chief (Hon.)
-Felix Anirah, expressed gratitude to Almighty God for the privilege to put smiles on the faces of the less privilege in the society.
+Felix Anirah, expressed gratitude to Almighty God for the privilege to put smiles on the faces of the less privileged in the society.

-“So, we are ready, determined to ensure that the widows, helpless and the orphans are given the needed assistance with the little that we have as we looking forward to what the future holds for our next line of action”.
+“So, we are ready, determined to ensure that the widows, helpless and the orphans are given the needed assistance with the little that we have as we look forward to what the future holds for our next line of action”.